Afad0r/deck-simulation/README.md

 - Add evolution timing -cannot evolve if evolved or became active Pokemon this turn.
 - Add bench Pokemon implementation fully.
 - Add special cards and abilities.
+- Add algorithmic move choosing and whatnot, so the algorithm will appear to think about what move it will take on each turn.